MetaMask/metamask-docs/snaps/concepts/security-guidelines.md

 The following are guidelines for using the Snap [manifest file](../concepts/anatomy.md/#manifest-file) and its [permissions](../reference/permissions.md):

-- **Minimum permissions** - Follow the principle of least authority: only add the minimum permissions needed by your Snap in the manifest file.
+- **Minimum permissions** - Follow the principle of least authority by only adding the minimum permissions needed by your Snap in the manifest file.
   Before publishing your Snap, check the permissions again and remove any unused permissions.
   You can validate your permissions using the [Snaps Simulator Manifest